About

 Through QAC initiatives Drew endeavours to assist local artists and organizations in the development and promotion of a variety of creative ventures.
 Let him know how he can help!

-Addison Gray is a student intern at the Quinte Arts Council and a passionate artist in her senior year at Nicholson Catholic College.
+Addison Gray assists with arts administration at the Quinte Arts Council and a passionate artist in her senior year at Nicholson Catholic College.
 With a love for film, media productions and community engagement, Addison brings creativity and fresh perspectives to her work at the QAC.
 She is dedicated to supporting local artists and arts initiatives while gaining hands-on experience in the arts and culture sector.
 Addison looks forward to continuing her artistic journey and contributing to the vibrant arts community in the Quinte region.

 The Quinte Arts Council (QAC) is committed to ensuring that the arts are accessible to everyone, reflecting our dedication to inclusivity and access for all.
 The arts belong to everyone, of all ages and stages, abilities, race, sexual orientation and gender, and our goal is to ensure diverse perspectives are represented and experienced through art.